 What characterizes this new wave of feminist mobilizations worldwide is the global connection of this movement and its capacity for analytical, practical and symbolic elaboration, made possible thanks to the use of the web and, in particular, of social media by the new generations of women of all continents.
 It is known how these communication tools were, for example, the main channel of mobilization during the Arab Spring, and how girls in particular found there a space for communication and relationships capable of overcoming domestic walls and gender and national borders, sharing their experiences, reflections, problems, and ambitions with their peers all over the world (Munro 2013).
-The power and, above all, the material effects of the world campaign #MeToo speak to us of a new space of communication, isolation and depersonalization, because they situate it in the context of a global movement that has been able to resignify it starting from the experience and positioning of millions of women.
+The power and, above all, the material effects of the world campaign #MeToo speak to us of a new space of communication and relationship that reconfigures the neutrality of the web as a place of anonymization, isolation and depersonalization, because they situate it in the context of a global movement that has been able to resignify it starting from the experience and positioning of millions of women.